The lack of alignment between sales and marketing is failing businesses across the globe.

 By creating content assets such as product sheets, white papers or benchmark reports that sales teams can use to move prospects down the funnel, marketing can continue to create content that pushes a customer from one stage to the next in the sales process.

-Aside from hosting regular meetings between sales and marketing to discuss new content, another way to help educate sales teams on how to use content is to allow salespeople to guide new content development by contributing their ideas.
+Aside from hosting regular meetings between sales and marketing teams to discuss new content, another way to help educate sales teams on how to use content is to allow salespeople to guide new content development by contributing their ideas.

 There’s no easier way to get sales buy-in to new content than having them come up with ideas on their own!